ABOUT STIs

 Herpes

-What is Herpes?
+What is herpes?

-Herpes can cause painful blisters on the genitals and the surrounding areas.
+HSV can cause painful blisters on the genitals and the surrounding areas.
 Herpes is a chronic (long-term) condition.
 The virus remains in your body after treatment and can become active (recur) again.

-How could I get Herpes?
+How could I get herpes?

-There are two types of herpes simplex virus (HSV), type 1 and type 2.
-Both types are highly contagious and can be passed easily from one person to another by direct contact.
+Both HSV types 1 and 2 are highly contagious and can be passed easily from one person to another by direct contact.
 Genital herpes is usually transmitted by having sex (vaginal, anal or oral) with an infected person.
-Many people who carry the virus are unaware they have been infected because there are often few or no initial symptoms.
+Many people who carry HSV are unaware they have been infected because there are often few or no initial symptoms.
 However, certain triggers can activate the virus, causing an outbreak of genital herpes.

-How can I avoid getting Herpes?
+How can I avoid getting herpes?

 Whenever HSV is present on the surface of the skin it can be passed on to a partner.
 The virus passes easily through the moist skin that lines your genitals, mouth and arse.
 In some cases it is also possible to become infected by coming into contact with other parts of the body that can be affected by HSV, such as the eyes and skin.
 For example, you can catch genital herpes if you have oral sex with someone who has a cold sore.
 A cold sore is a blister-like lesion around the mouth that is also caused by HSV.

-Genital herpes cannot usually be passed on through objects, such as towels, cutlery or cups because the virus dies very quickly when away from your skin.
+Genital herpes cannot usually be passed on through objects, such as towels, cutlery or cups, because the virus dies very quickly when away from your skin.
 However, you may become infected by sharing sex toys with someone who is infected.

 Genital herpes is particularly easy to catch when an infected person has blisters or sores.
 However, it can be caught at any time, even when someone shows no symptoms at all.